-In the event that you will be out of town for a vacation, a request must be emailed to the Assistant Principal, Mr. Tyler Lotspaih at tlotspaih@springboro.org.
+In the event that you will be out of town for a vacation, a request must be emailed to the Assistant Principal, Mr. Ethan Bettinger at ebettinger@springboro.org.

 RELEASE OF STUDENT INFORMATION/PHOTOGRAPHS

 The federal Family Educational Rights and Privacy Act of 1974 permits the district to release certain information, known as "directory information," to certain people or institutions, unless you request, in writing, that such information not be released.
 These forms are available in the school office.